luigimalgas/absa_phonebook/README.md

 The project is dependant on
 > Install-Package Microsoft.EntityFrameworkCore.SqlServer

-Once the project is cloned, to initiate it run the following to stantiate the database
+Once the project is cloned, to initiate it run the following on NuGet Package Manager > Package Manager Console (PMC):

 > Remove-Migration
 > Add-Migration InitialCreate